-Yesterday evening we had a really interesting meeting with a future reseller so we thought we’d take a look at the actual numbers of blocked attacks.
+Yesterday evening we had a really interesting meeting with a future reseller so we thought we’d look at the actual numbers of blocked attacks.

 Syspeace had blocked over +314 000 brute force attempts on Windows servers worldwide.